 The finished job descriptions will subsequently be evaluated by both system holders separately.
 The results will be compared and a proposal made for the ranking order.
 This proposal will be discussed by the CA parties and ultimately adopted.
 Any changes or additions to the conversion file ensuing from future maintenance of the file will also be adopted by the CA parties.
 The CA consultations will monitor the progress of the creation and maintenance of the conversion file.
 The parties will be advised by a Technical Advisory Committee composed with equal representation.
-The parties to the CA for universities of applied sciences hold the intellectual property rights to the conversion file and any changes made to it.
+The parties to the

+CA for universities of applied sciences hold the intellectual property rights to the conversion file and any changes made to it.

-2. Making the conversion file available to the universities of applied sciences parties, the material will be made suitable for use within the universities of applied sciences.
+2. Making the conversion file available to the universities of applied sciences

+The Association of Universities of Applied Sciences is the formal owner of the conversion file and is thus responsible for its use in accordance with the agreements made between the parties and for maintaining the file.
+After the descriptions and the results of the ranking order of the jobs have been adopted by the CA parties, the material will be made suitable for use within the universities of applied sciences.
 This implies, among other things, making the material accessible digitally and in the form of a job manual and user manual.
 Parallel to this, the representatives in the local CA consultations will be informed of the set-up and possibilities of the conversion file.
 The manner in which this will be done will be discussed and adopted in the consultations between the CA parties.
+The conversion file will become available to the CA parties in the autumn of 2002.
+Immediately after it has been adopted by the CA parties, the conversion file will be presented to the universities of applied sciences.